In some situations, we investigate possible breaches of workplace laws. Find out what happens during a workplace investigation.

 - if the law hasn't been followed, what needs to be done to fix it.

-Most requests for assistance we receive from people who have a workplace dispute are resolved through our voluntary processes such as mediation.
+Most requests for assistance we receive from people who have a workplace dispute are resolved through our voluntary processes.

 We investigate a small number of requests and are more likely to investigate if we decide:

 - the claims are very serious

 Employees or employers can also take their own legal action by: